nonoesp/notes-go/README.md

 ## Me

 I'm [Nono Martínez Alonso](http://nono.ma) (nono.ma), a computational designer with a penchant for design, code, and simplicity.
 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [Getting Simple](http://gettingsimple.com/).
-If you use this package, I would love to hear about it.
+If you find this useful, I would love to hear about it.
 Thanks!